-Eastern Municipal Water District (EMWD) has partnered with Metropolitan to bring you the 16th annual Solar Cup event.
-Solar Cup is a program where high school teams (grades 9-12), from all over Southern California, spend seven months building and preparing solar powered boats and then compete in sprint and endurance events.
+EMWD has partnered with The Metropolitan Water District (MWD) of Southern California (MWD) to bring you the 16th annual Solar Cup event.
+Solar Cup is a program where high school teams (grades 9-12 only), from all over Southern California, spend seven months building and preparing solar powered boats and then compete in sprint and endurance events.

-EMWD will sponsor teams from school districts within our service area that have been selected through a lottery selection process.
+EMWD will sponsor teams from school districts within its service area that have been selected through a lottery selection process.

 Applicants will be notified in early September regarding the results of the lottery drawing.

-Team Support – Advisor, administration, and team members will agree to sign a contract acknowledging requirements of participation, including the mandatory attendance and report requirements.
+Advisor, administration and team members will agree to sign a contract acknowledging requirements of participation, including the mandatory attendance and report requirements.

 This event requires the complete support of advisors, students and school administration.